dev3k/orders/README.md

 ## Testing

-This project includes several test cases to ensure that orders are correctly stored and the stock levels are correctly updated.
+This project includes several test cases[^1] to ensure that orders are correctly stored and the stock levels are correctly updated.
 Run `php artisan test` to run the test suite.

+---

+[^1]: At present, I use [Pest](https://pestphp.com) for testing in my projects.
+However, I am familiar with Laravel's default PHPUnit tests and can also use them if needed.